 - “Senior Marketing Manager”

-The search query would look like this: “Software Developer” AND “Financial Services”.
+The search query would look like “Software Developer” AND “Financial Services”.

-This will give only the results of people in this specific job role (Software Developer) and who work in this specific industry (Financial Services).
+This will only give the results of people in this specific job role (Software Developer) and those in this specific industry (Financial Services).
 The more AND operators you include in your search query, the more targeted and relevant the search results will be.
 However, you must be mindful that a super-targeted search query may lead to no results.

 Some other examples include:

 - “Marketing Manager” AND B2B

 The OR operator is used when you want results of either one or both search keywords.
 This operator is useful when you want to broaden your search and include multiple search terms that are similar in meaning.
 For example, if you are searching for candidates working as software developers and want to find those working in Financial Services or the Government sector.
 You can use the OR operator to combine these search terms.